Follow on

 All Oshawans should be passionate that those with disabilities are able to participate in a city that is barrier free - my main focus for improved accessibility is to seek improvements in Oshawa's downtown, and new home developments so that accessible entrances become the norm.
 I will advocate further for Council to petition the Province to amend the Ontario Building Code and mandate wider bathroom doors in all new residential construction.

 Thanks for reading this far!
-Concerning my Election Platform, see under the navigation bar the separate tab on this Home Page 2022 Election Platform - OSHAWA ROSEMARY some of the changes I intend to work on for the betterment of Oshawa, with your support!
-Below are three slides from it:
+Some of the changes I intend to work on for the betterment of Oshawa, with your support, are on the three slides from my 2nd term election platform:

 I have been passionate in caring about our community.
 In 2012 I was awarded the Queen's Diamond-Jubilee medal for community service.
 Also, with over 25 years operating my own brokerage, I have insights into how property taxes, official plans and land-use policies impact communities.